 Posted on Friday, September 24, 2010

-Like many sci-fi or fantasy movies, the “Star Wars” universe contains many artificial languages that were created for the films and are essential to the storylines.
+Like many sci-fi and fantasy movies, the “Star Wars” universe contains numerous artificial languages that were created for the films and are essential to the storylines.

 Like the fictional languages used in “Star Trek,” “Lord of the Rings” and “Avatar,” “Star Wars” languages are based heavily on real-world languages — sometimes in surprising ways!